SS #670 Modifications:

 Here's a nice white paper about how the Torsen works called "The development of a differential for the improvement of traction control".

 There's also a very nice install page called 10 Bolt Axle Rebuild on fullsizechevy.com with detailed pictures.
 The guy is working on a truck but it uses the same GM 7.625" setup as the F-Body.
-Unfortunately this page disappeared.
-You can still read the text using the Internet Archive but it looks like the photos are long gone.
+I'ved linked to the Internet Archive version but but unfortunately the photos are long gone.

 There's decent install page called Welcome to Gear Swaps 101.
 The car is a 1993 Firebird.